Properzi/Properzi.github.io/content/event/Blankenberge/index.md

 summary: A common divisor graph for skew braces

 abstract: 'In the combinatorial study of solutions to the Yang--Baxter equation (YBE), recently introduced ring-theoretical objects play a fundamental role: skew braces.
 A skew brace is a set with two group operations $+$ and $\circ$ satisfying a compatibility condition.
-In a skew brace $(A,+,\circ)$, the group $(A,\circ)$ acts on $(A,+)$ by automorphism via the $\lambda$-map, $\lambda \colon (A,\circ)\to \textrm{Aut}(A,+)$.
+In a skew brace $(A,+,\circ)$, the group $(A,\circ)$ acts on $(A,+)$ by automorphism via the $\lambda$-map,
+$\lambda \colon (A,\circ)\to \textrm{Aut}(A,+)$.
 This action is involved in the (universal) construction of the set-theoretic solutions to the YBE provided by skew braces.
 Furthermore, the $\lambda$-action deeply influences the structure of a finite skew brace, as e.g. ideals are $\lambda$-invariant normal subgroups (for both group structures).
 Motivated by similar ideas in representation theory of finite groups and by the work of of Bertram, Herzog, and Mann, we study a \emph{common divisor graph}: the simple undirected graph whose vertices are the non-trivial $\lambda$-orbits and two vertices are adjacent if their sizes are not coprime.
-We provide some examples and prove that it has at most two connected components and that, in the connected case, its diameter is at most four.
+We provide some examples
+and prove that it has at most two connected components and that, in the connected case, its diameter is at most four.
 The main result is a complete classification of finite skew braces with a one-vertex graph.
-In particular, the number of non-isomorphic skew braces of size $2^md$ (with $d$ odd) whose graph has only one vertex is $m\cdot a(d)$ if $m\leq3$ and $2a(d)$ if $m\geq4$, where $a(d)$ is the number of isomorphism classes of abelian groups of order $d$.
+In particular, the number of non-isomorphic skew braces of size $2^md$ (with $d$ odd) whose graph has only one vertex is
+$m\cdot a(d)$ if $m\leq3$ and $2a(d)$ if $m\geq4$,
+where $a(d)$ is the number of isomorphism classes of abelian groups of order $d$.
 Joint work with Arne Van Antwerpen.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2023-06-20'
 #date_end: '2023-06-20'
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 #publishDate: '2017-01-01T00:00:00Z'